xhajnal/video_bees/README.md

 ### (OPTIONAL) FIXING FRAME RANGES
 In our case studies, the videos were trimmed and hence the first frame of the video was not recognised by Loopy as the first.
-The script simply edits `frame_number` column to offset it so it starts with zero while keeping info of the original frame in column `frame_count`.
+The script `fix_ranges.py` simply edits `frame_number` column to offset it so it starts with zero while keeping info of the original frame in column `frame_count`.
-If you want to overcome this problem, move the `.csv` files in one folder deeper and name it `original` and edit the main of `fix_ranges.py` in a similar way as `dave.py` e.g:
+If you want to overcome this problem, move the `.csv` files in one folder deeper and name it `original` and edit the main of `fix_ranges.py` in a similar way as you edited `dave.py` e.g:

 `fix_ranges('../data/Video_tracking/190822/20190822_112842909_2BEE_generated_20210503_074806_nn.csv')`

-for each file to be fixed or use the recursive call to fix ranges of all the `_nn.csv` files by accommodating your folder structure.
+- using the call for each file to be fixed
+- (ADVANCED) or use the recursive call to fix ranges of all the `_nn.csv` files. (line data_path = '../data/Video_tracking/') - this assumes the folder structure similar to ours.

-TBD - set the folder structure and use the figure by Morgane, and set an option for a single folder in Video_tracking.
+If you use a different folder structure in comparison to the one we use (Figure in ## FOLDER STRUCTURE section) edit the `fix_ranges.py` accordingly.

 Now run file `fix_ranges.py`
 ```